ShaulAb/pd2pl/TASKS.md

 ## Implementation Notes

+- Assignment and chain translation is now robust via a hybrid AST+astroid approach:
+  - Simple assignments and method chains are handled by AST logic.
+  - Ambiguous or complex assignments fall back to astroid for type inference and DataFrame detection.
+  - This ensures correct DataFrame variable propagation and `_pl` suffixing in both simple and complex cases.
+- **Special-case constructor translation (e.g., pd.Categorical) is now handled via callables in mapping/dtype_maps.py, making it easy to extend for future cases.**

 For each feature, we need to:
 1. Add test cases in `tests/test_complex_translations.py` or create new test files